-Note that we could at this point take advantage of the condition $a^2=1$ however it turns out not to be necessary (this is expected since we did not use this condition in Section 2 when deriving the Lorentz-force law).
-Substituting (\ref{chris}) and (\ref{inverse}) to (\ref{geodesic}) we obtain
+Note that we could at this point take advantage of the condition $a^2=1$; however, this turns out not to be necessary (this is expected since we did not use this condition in Section 2 when deriving the Lorentz force law).
+Substituting (\ref{chris}) and (\ref{inverse}) into (\ref{geodesic}) we obtain

 where we used $a\cdot u=1$.
 Now, we observe that

 hence, returning to the $A_{\mu}$ variables, we finally obtain